-Deforestation will be the next problem when animals such as moose, elks, and deer start eating everything even young trees.
+Deforestation will be the next problem when animals such as moose, elks, and deer start eating everything, even young trees.
 This becomes a major blow to the biodiversity of the affected region.

 Lack of trees to rain will then lead to less and less vegetation and eventually draught in the area which will force the surviving animals to migrate to areas with better conditions.

-The lack of enough vegetation will then lead to global warming due to less carbon in the atmosphere.
+The lack of enough vegetation will lead to global warming due to less carbon in the atmosphere.
 Climate change has become a very real threat for the next and even current generations.

 What is a Zoo?

 A zoological park is designed for conservation, study, and public display.
 The first modern one was opened in Paris, France, in 1793.
 Older menageries existed as far back as 2500 BCE in Mesopotamia.

 The idea of conserving and breeding animals at risk of going extinct is great; the problem is that not all zoos live up to it.
 Most zoos don’t focus on the educational aspect of zoos; the animals are mainly kept for amusement.

 Animals have been going extinct for as long as there has been life on earth–any weakling or disadvantageous animals get wiped out.
 Zoological gardens have been working to help ensure that endangered species are given another chance to thrive over time.

 Caring for the said animals, away from their predator, will protect animals and give their species a chance of repopulating.
 Unlike in the wild, where these endangered species worry about staying safe, they get cared for in these breeding programs.

 Students and the general public get to learn about different species of animals.
 This can lead to appreciating other animals and seeing them treated much better.